kabbileshhh/D-FLIPDLOP-NEGEDGE/README.md

 **PROGRAM**

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
-*/
+Developed by: kabbilesh S RegisterNumber: 25018346

 **RTL LOGIC FOR FLIPFLOPS**